Authenticating with the Redis OSS AUTH command - Amazon ElastiCache (Redis OSS)

-Authenticating with the Redis AUTH command
+Authenticating with the Redis OSS AUTH command

 Note

-Redis AUTH has been superseded by Role-Based Access Control (RBAC).
+Redis OSS AUTH has been superseded by Role-Based Access Control (RBAC).
 All serverless caches must use RBAC for authentication.

-Overview of AUTH in ElastiCache for Redis
+Overview of AUTH in ElastiCache (Redis OSS)

 • Tokens, or passwords, must be 16–128 printable characters.